R-Ahmed-Khan/PathSeeker/ppo/README.md

     ...
 ```

 This ensures that the policy outputs remain bounded while allowing fine control over the UGV in the continuous environment.
+Moreover, this methodology also allows to scale the control bounds as required.

 ## 🏆 Reward Function